webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 | **matrixCoefficients**      | 1 (ITU-R BT.709)                     |
 | **videoFullRangeFlag**      | 0 (legal range)                      |

-The string `codecs="vp09.01.41.08"` in this case would represent VP9 profile 1; level 4.1; 8-bit YUV content with 4:2:0 chroma subsampling; ITU-R BT.709
+The string `codecs="vp09.01.41.08"` in this case would represent VP9 profile 1, level 4.1, 8-bit YUV content with 4:2:0 chroma subsampling, ITU-R BT.709
-color primaries, tranfer function, and matrix coefficients; and luma/chroma encoded in the "legal" range.
+color primaries, tranfer function and matrix coefficients, and luma/chroma encoded in the "legal" range.